anthonyweidai/GrindingProcessesKSIM/README.md

+I have created a new branch "Dave_update".
+You can merge it with the main branch.

 # GrdProcess

 The repo is grinding process kinematic simulation in MATLAB.
-I have create a new branch "Dave_update".
-You can merge it to the main branch.

 # About Git
 ## Frok 之后的初始化